ophub/amlogic-s9xxx-armbian/build-armbian/armbian-docs/led.md

 # LED test instructions

-- The configuration file is located in the [/usr/share/openvfd](https://github.com/ophub/amlogic-s9xxx-armbian/tree/main/build-armbian/common-files/files/usr/share/openvfd) directory of the Armbian system, and the command file is [/usr/sbin/armbian-led](https://github.com/ophub/amlogic-s9xxx-armbian/blob/main/build-armbian/common-files/files/usr/sbin/armbian-led), which cannot be uploaded manually in the current firmware.
+- The configuration file is placed in the [/usr/share/openvfd](https://github.com/ophub/amlogic-s9xxx-armbian/tree/main/build-armbian/common-files/files/usr/share/openvfd) directory of the `Armbian/OpenWrt` system, and the command file for `Armbian` systems is located at [/usr/sbin/armbian-led](https://github.com/ophub/amlogic-s9xxx-armbian/blob/main/build-armbian/common-files/files/usr/sbin/armbian-led), and the command file for `OpenWrt` systems is located at [/usr/sbin/openwrt-led](https://github.com/ophub/amlogic-s9xxx-openwrt/blob/main/amlogic-s9xxx/common-files/files/usr/sbin/openwrt-led).
+If it is not in the current firmware, it can be uploaded manually, And give the file execute permission: `chmod +x /usr/share/openvfd/vfdservice /usr/sbin/*-led`

-- Upgrade the kernel to version 5.4.185, 5.10.106, 5.15.29, 5.16.15 or later via the `armbian-update` command.
+- Upgrade your system's kernel to version 5.4.185, 5.10.106, 5.15.29, 5.16.15 or later. `Armbian` systems are updated using the `armbian-update` command.
+For `OpenWrt` system, use `System menu` → `Amlogic Service` → `Online Download Update` to upgrade the function.

 - Currently, six devices have been tested, including `x96max.conf`, `x96maxplus.conf`, `h96max-x3.conf`, `hk1-x3.conf`, `hk1box.conf`, and `tx3.conf`.
 The configuration of other devices can be viewed: [arthur-liberman/vfd-configurations](https://github.com/arthur-liberman/vfd-configurations) and [LibreELEC/linux_openvfd](https://github.com/LibreELEC/linux_openvfd/tree/master/conf) to modify, It is necessary to adjust the corresponding content in the configuration files of these two websites, and use it after subtracting `1` from the value of the second field, such as: